 It’s handy to use a thick, glass pie plate so you can try different layouts and preview everything by looking at the underside of the pie plate.

 Test out designs until you like what you have.

 How to Make Clear Ice

 You’ll notice that most ice suncatchers are opaque, not clear.

-The most common tip for getting water to freeze clear is to boil it ahead of time and let it return to room temperature before freezing it.
+The most common tip for getting water to freeze clear is to boil it ahead of time (or use distilled water) and let it return to room temperature before freezing it.

 If you’ve created a design with fruit, it can help to place a second pie plate over the design and weigh it down while gradually adding the water so the fruit doesn’t move around.

 Slowly pour enough water into the pie plate to cover the fruit (or natural materials) plus one-half inch or so.

 Freeze The Suncatcher